babaid/Ising-Model-Simulation/README.md

 # Ising Model Simulation
-A portfolio project cointaining a simulation of the Ising modell (known from theoretical physics), using advanced consepts such as Markov Chains and Monte Carlo simulations.
+A portfolio project cointaining a simulation of the Ising modell (known from theoretical physics), using advanced concepts such as Markov Chains and Monte Carlo simulations.
 ______________
 ## Introduction
 The Ising model is a rather simple model in statistical physics describing ferromagnetism.
 In the model ferromagnetism arrises from the interaction of the spins of electrons.
 These interactions are described by the following Hamiltonian: